tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-singletonpartitioninformation.md

 ---
 # SingletonPartitionInformation

 Information about a partition that is singleton.
-The services with singletone partitioning scheme are effectively non-partitioned.
+The services with singleton partitioning scheme are effectively non-partitioned.
 They only have one partition.

 ## Properties
 | Name | Type | Required |